 Cabs from the Stags Leap District can be so powerful and rich that they are one-dimensional—massive red fruits that are like the loudest extrovert at a party.
 Entertaining, but way too intense for extended enjoyment.
 Like a talented bronco buster, Paubert demonstrates his skill at working a wine and coaxing it into nuances of civility while preserving the spirit and harnessing the power.

 Today, Stags’ Leap is owned by Treasury Wine Estates, a major international player in the wine world, making wine in 12 countries, selling more than 35 million cases of wine a year, and generating sales of more than $2 billion.
 Labels you may recognize beyond Stags’ Leap include Sterling Vineyards, Beaulieu Vineyard, Beringer, Chateau St. Jean, Greg Norman Estates, Lindeman’s, Wolf Blass, and Treasury’s flagship—Penfolds.

-There also is a Stag’s Leap winery, notice the placement of the placement of the apostrophe.
+There also is a Stag’s Leap winery, notice the placement of the apostrophe.
 That winery won the Judgment of Paris in 1976 and now is owned by Ste.
 Michelle Wine Estate and Marchesi Antinori and is not connected to Stags’ Leap that made this wine.
 Both wineries are in the Stags Leap (note: no apostrophe) district of Napa.